 If the camera is spitting out the dark slide, but you still have problems, let’s continue moving on to next step.

-Step 2: Take a Picture in Optiomal Conditions – Inspect for Errors
+Step 2: Take a Picture in Optimal Conditions – Inspect for Errors

 If the dark slide has popped out, now we know the camera is at least semi-functional.
 Now, let’s see how it takes pictures properly.

-Remember, I’m operating on the assumption that you’re using brand new Impossible Project film.
+Remember, I’m operating on the assumption that you’re using brand new Polaroid Originals film.
 Otherwise, there are a thousand problems that old film can bring to the table and make this an exercise in futility.

 First, make sure the flash is on.
-For most cheap 600 type cameras, the flash is always on, so you’re good.
+For most cheap 600-type cameras, the flash is always on, so you’re good.
 Some SLRs and Spectra/Image/1200 cameras give you the option to turn it off or on, so just flip the switch to on.
 For SX-70 cameras, you’re going to need a flashbar.
-Old flashbars had ten single use bulbs, but there are newer reusable ones that work as well.
+Old flashbars had ten single-use bulbs, but there are newer reusable ones that work great.

 It’s important to have the flash on because the camera won’t struggle with exposure if it has a guaranteed light source.
 That gets us to the next thing: temperature.
 It has a huge effect on the film chemistry, and I’ve had SX-70 cameras that inexplicably refuse to work in temperatures cooler than 50 degrees Fahrenheit.
 So shoot inside, where (hopefully) your home is somewhere around 70 degrees.